massoncheg/forgejo-docs/docs/user/packages/alt.md

 rpm https://{username}:{your_password_or_token}@forgejo.example.com/api/packages/{owner}/alt/{group}.repo {arch} classic
 ```

-You have to add the credentials to the URLs in the created `.repo` file in `/etc/apt/sources.list.d/` too.
+You have to add the credentials to the URLs in the created `.list` file in `/etc/apt/sources.list.d/` too.

 ## Publish a package